How to Integrate a New Dog into Your Home: 2025 U.S. Guide

 Use Positive Reinforcement Training

-Introduce Them to Other Pets Carefully
+Introduce Dogs to Other Pets Carefully

 Monitor Mealtime Separately